rajannpatel/ubuntupbx/README.md

         --description="SIP signaling and RTP & UDPTL media for ATAs and Softphones"
     ```

-12. Allow RTP and UDPTL media streams over Asterisk's configured UDP port ranges.
-[Flowroute](https://flowroute.com) uses direct media delivery to ensure voice data streams traverse the shortest path between the caller and callee, the `--source-ranges="0.0.0.0/0"` allows inbound traffic from anywhere in the world.
-[BulkVS](https://bulkvs.com), [Telnyx](https://telnyx.com) and [T38Fax](https://t38fax.com) proxy all the RTP and UDPTL media streams through their network for observability into the quality of the RTP streams.
+12. Allow RTP and UDPTL media streams over Asterisk's configured UDP port ranges from your SIP Trunk provider.

     <details>

-    <summary>Flowroute's ingress firewall rule</summary>
+    <summary>Flowroute</summary>

+    [Flowroute](https://flowroute.com) uses direct media delivery to ensure voice data streams traverse the shortest path between the caller and callee, the `--source-ranges="0.0.0.0/0"` allows inbound RTP and UDPTL traffic from anywhere in the world.

     ```bash
     gcloud compute firewall-rules create allow-flowroute-rtp-udptl \